bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Wow getting the return.tap was the toughest part.

-## Bug :bug: #3 : - Threads have no containers for messages
+## Bug :bug: #3 : - Threads have no containers for messages/ no messages

 > Issues & Hypotheses

 Pressing send new message made me realize that there is no "Messages" in my firebase threads.
-Something missing either in initializer or encoder maybe?## Bug :bug: #3 : - Threads have no containers for messages
+Something missing either in initializer or encoder maybe?

+Prepare for segue seems to be fine in both views.

+If messages has atleast one message, it seems to actually encode it into the JSON

 ## Bug :bug: #4 : - Can't create new message in thread

 > Issues & Hypotheses

 Pressing send doesn't create new message.
 Missing outlet?
 Still not sure if bug #3 is related to this.

+Still can't create new message even if there is a message loaded in the thread.
+So issue may be unrelated.

+Guard let breaks at let messageThread = messageThread.
+Broken prepare for segue?
+But if messages load in detail view of the thread then it works atleast up until that point.

+Omg...
+Don't tell me the typo in the segue.identifier is the reason... lmao I hate yall.